 SilverScript Employer Prescription Drug Plan (PDP)

-If you are enrolled in the Harris County Base Plan or Plus Plan for medical coverage, effective February 1, 2026, the SilverScript Medicare Part D plan will automatically replace your current CVS Caremark pharmacy benefits.
-You may receive a letter from CVS Caremark telling you that your current prescription drug coverage is being terminated or that you are being “disenrolled” from that plan.
+If you are enrolled in the Harris County Base Plan or Plus Plan for medical coverage, effective February 1, 2026, the SilverScript Medicare Part D plan automatically replaces your current CVS Caremark pharmacy benefits.
+You may receive a letter from CVS Caremark telling you that your current prescription drug coverage is being terminated or that you are being “unenrolled” from that plan.
 There will be no interruption in your prescription drug coverage.

 PLEASE READ: If you are enrolled in other plans outside of Harris County